#32 | Purgatory Taught by Jesus in a Parable

 Thus, Jesus clearly describes three types of outcomes for the master’s servants.
 Each of these describes what the servants receive upon the master’s return (i.e. Christ’s return), and are thus clearly eschatological.
 There is no more work to be done.
 All that remains is reward and punishment.

 Two of the outcomes are eternal, obviously corresponding with Heaven and Hell (#1 and #2).
 However, one of the outcomes clearly refers to temporary punishment, whether severe or light (#3A-B).
 This would likewise obviously correspond with Purgatory.
-And since temporary punishment excludes the possibility of Hell (since Hell is eternal), it logically follows that after death, some who are in a state of friendship with Christ will in fact attain eternal life in Heaven, but only after receiving some sort of temporary punishment by which they are cleansed.
+And since temporary punishment excludes the possibility of Hell (since Hell is eternal), it logically follows that after death, some who are in a state of friendship with Christ will in fact attain eternal life in Heaven, but only after receiving some sort of temporal punishment by which they are cleansed.

 In other words, they will go through exactly what the Church describes as Purgatory.